katydecorah/katydecorah.github.io/_posts/2013-11-05-scalable-balloons.md

 ## Time for more balloons!

 I added more `.balloon` elements and wrote a Sass loop to give each balloon slight customizations.
-For example, I adjusted the hue of the balloons based on a predetermined color, and give it some opacity.
+For example, I adjusted the hue of each balloon based on a predetermined color.
+I also used rgba to give a nice transparent look to the balloons whenever they collide.

 	background:rgba(adjust-hue($balloonColorStart,random(360)),0.5);